 Face it: Of all our body’s many nooks and crannies, the belly button is largely ignored.
 Sure, we know it’s there, have an idea of whether it’s an innie or outie, pluck the occasional mass of lint from it, and give it a passing scrub in the shower.
-But it does not have a place in the hierarchy of smelly body parts that need attention.
+But it doesn’t have a place in the hierarchy of smelly body parts that need attention.
 This should change.
-If you work out regularly or just, you know, sweat, you should put the time in to figuring out where these odors are coming from and how to clean your belly button.
+If you work out regularly or just, you know, sweat, you should put the time in to figuring out where these smelly belly button odors are coming from and how to clean your belly button.
 But it can be difficult to tell when you have a belly button that smells bad.
 Given the challenges of getting a good sniff at your mid-section, you probably won’t be the one to catch a whiff — and a nose full of navel stank is not something you want for your partner.
 So, knowing the ins and outs of innies and outies and regularly cleaning your belly button properly is important.
 Here’s everything you need to know.

 Why Does My Belly Buttons Smell?

 Like your other recesses, your belly button is a warm, moist bowl of sweat, dead skin, and grime — the perfect environment for bacteria to thrive.
 In fact, there are twice as many species of bacteria in the average belly button as there are species of North American birds, according to a 2012 study.

-For the most part, our entire body is swarming with all types of bacteria but they are, for the most part, harmless.
+For the most part, our entire body is swarming with all types of bacteria, but they’re largely harmless.
 With regular cleaning, the level of bacteria inhabiting your belly button should be low enough that there won’t be an odor.
-But left unchecked, the bacteria could multiply and become dense enough to result in an itchy belly button with a bad smell — at least for whoever is getting a noseful.
+Left unchecked, however, the bacteria could multiply and become dense enough to result in an itchy belly button with a bad smell.